hannutt/FlaskApi/README.md

 All local mysql databases are fetched with the "show databases" command when the user clicks the "access mysql databases" dialog. the results (i.e. database names) are looped in a for loop and displayed in the html dropdown menu.

+ACCESS TO LOCAL SQLITE3 DATABASE USING HTML-UI (EXPERIMENTAL)

+Accessing sqlite databases required a different approach. for now, it's done using the Python OS library's os.walk method.
+With this method, the Python OS library uses a for loop to search for all files on the C drive that end with the .db identifier.
+Finally, all found .db files will be displayed on the HTML page.

+The search for sqlite files starts when the user clicks the "access sqlite databases" checkbox.
+It calls a Python function that does the search.
+A found sqlite file can be selected by clicking on it.
+The click calls a jQuery function that passes the path and name of the clicked database file to the python function.
+This shows all tables from selected database.
+Access to tables is under development

 SELF-WRITING SQL QUERIES

 You can also write sql queries yourself by clicking the "write sql query" check box.